Parrot-Developers/sequoia-ptpy/README.md

 This implementation is transport agnostic and can be used along with USB, serial or IP layers to communicate with PTP compliant cameras.

+The entire codebase, tools and examples are compatible with both Python 3 and Python 2.

 # Basic Usage

 PTPy accomodates both the low-level developers wishing to test their PTP